In-Person Voting – Frequently Asked Questions

 Q: What if a poll worker tells me I am not permitted to vote?

-A: If a poll worker attempts to discourage you or bar you from voting, they are breaking the law.
-They cannot preclude you from voting solely based on your disability and any attempt to stop you from voting should be reported.
-If this or other barriers interfere with your voting on Election Day, call the Vote 411 Election Protection Hotline at 1-866-OUR-VOTE (1-866-687-8683).3
+A: A poll worker cannot preclude you from voting solely based on your disability.
+Any attempt to stop you from voting should be reported.
+If this or other barriers interfere with your voting on Election Day, call the nonpartisan Election Protection Hotline at 1-866-OUR-VOTE (1-866-687-8683).3

 Q: What do I do if my polling place is not accessible to my needs?